-Is an Air Curtain Burner the Same as an Incinerator?
+Is an Air Burner the same as a Containerized Incinerator?

-Air Curtain Burners (ACBs) and incinerators each have their own particular operating objective:
+Air Curtain Burners (ACBs) and containerized incinerators each have their own particular operating objective:

-- An incinerator is defined as a machine that uses a fuel source to create heat.
-The heat it creates is then used to reduce a waste product to ash.
+- A containerized incinerator is a machine that uses a fuel source to create heat and burns the waste at a high temperature reducing it to bottom ash.

-- An ACB is defined as a machine used to reduce smoke (also known as particulate matter) from the burning of waste materials.
-The waste material itself is the fuel source, so the burn is natural—in other words, it requires no external fuel source to create the heat and reduce the waste to ash.
+- An air curtain burner is a machine that reduces smoke, aka particulate matter while burning waste materials.
+Since the waste material is the fuel source, the burn is natural—in other words, the air curtain burner (ACB) requires no external secondary fuel source to create the heat and reduce the waste to ash.

 How Air Curtain Burners Control Pollution

 The “air curtain” is the technology that enables the primary objective of the ACB, to reduce the black carbon particulate matter (PM), or smoke, which results from burning clean wood waste.
-The air curtain traps the black carbon PM and reburns it, reducing it to an acceptable limit per U.S. EPA guidelines.
+The air curtain traps the black carbon PM and re-burns it, reducing it to an acceptable limit per U.S. EPA guidelines.
 (Black carbon absorbs up to 1,500 times more heat than does CO2 while in the atmosphere.
-After falling back to Earth, it has been found by the IPCC to accelerate the melting of polar ice which contributes to rising sea levels.)
+According to the IPCC, black carbon accelerates the melting of polar ice after falling back to Earth, contributing to rising sea levels.)

-The air curtain is not actually engaged until the fire has grown in strength, in order to prevent the air curtain itself from blowing the fire out.
+The air curtain is not engaged until the fire has grown in strength to prevent the air curtain itself from blowing the fire out.
 It usually takes a quarter of an hour or so for the fire to reach a suitable strength.
-Once it’s properly going, the air curtain is activated, and thereafter runs at a steady state throughout the burn operation.
-Waste wood is loaded at a rate consistent with the rate of burn.
+Once operational, the air curtain activates and runs steadily throughout the burn operation.
+After that, waste wood gets loaded at a rate consistent with the burn rate.

 The air curtain's primary purpose is to create a "secondary burn chamber."
 The air curtain acts as a lid that covers the open top of the FireBox.
-This lid traps smoke particles rising on the hot gases of the fire and keeps them in the container.
-These smoke particles are then reburned to significantly reduce their size.
-Once reduced, the particles can escape through the air curtain and appear more like waves of heat than like smoke.
-The result is much more environmentally friendly than open burning, with opacities well under 10% per EPA Method 9 Testing (as compared to open burning, which typically can run at 80% to 100% opacity).
+This lid traps smoke particles rising from the hot gases of the fire and keeps them in the container.
+These smoke particles are then re-burned to reduce their size significantly.
+Once reduced, the particles can escape through the air curtain and appear more like waves of heat than smoke.
+The result is much more environmentally friendly than open burning, with opacities well under 10% per EP A Method 9 Testing (compared to open burning, which typically runs at 80% to 100% opacity).

 As long as you’re feeding a FireBox clean wood waste, you don’t need to go to the trouble and expense of grinding it or chipping it in advance—we can accommodate whole logs and root balls.
-Air Burners’ technology controls black carbon emissions, while transforming the waste into both electric and thermal energy.
+Air Burners’ technology controls black carbon emissions while transforming the waste into electric and thermal energy.
 It also produces an enriching soil treatment known as “biochar.”
-Tested by over a dozen US federal agencies, and governments and businesses around the world, Air Burners is as green as is gets when it comes to biomass elimination.
+Tested by over a dozen US federal agencies, governments, and businesses worldwide, Air Burners is as green as it gets when it comes to biomass elimination.

 Want to see Air Burners in action?
 Check out our video page.